glaubermagal/doc-api/source/includes/api/_user_management.md

 Error code     | Error message  | Description
 -------------- | -------------- | --------------
 422            | Mail required. | You need to specify the email address in the request body.
+400            | Password recovery not allowed.
+Your email address is already associated with an account that uses a 3rd party login (Google/Facebook/Apple) | You are requesting a password request for an email address already associated with an existing user account, and said account was created using one of the available 3rd party social logins.
+You should log in using that social login provider (for security reasons, the RW API does not disclose which social login provider is associated with this email address).

 ## User details management